 House price inflation peaked at the end of 2005, but house prices carried on rising until mid-2006.
-The combination of falling house prices with an inverted yield curve for one-and-a-half year to mid-2007 turned the hefty profits of 'shadow banking' into mounting losses that spilled over to the mother banks.
+The combination of falling house prices with an inverted yield curve for one and a half years to mid-2007 turned the hefty profits of "shadow banking" into mounting losses that spilled over to the mother banks.
 The credit crisis is the outcome of financial distress, which in the refined Minsky model is the third stage of a bubble cycle: displacement, euphoria, distress, panic and crash.
 The credit crisis can be seen as unfolding in three stages.
-In the first stage credit spreads are widening as banks become unwilling to lend to each other for fear of contagion from potential losses on the collateral assets of the borrowing banks.
-In the second stage the losses of the financial institutions are unravelling, while in the third stage the ramifications to the economy are felt.
-Credit spreads widened since the summer of 2007, although coordinated central bank efforts have succeeded at times in suppressing them (see Figure 4a and 4b).
-In spite of central bank action the credit crisis deepened with credit spreads widening yet again culminating to the pinnacle and the panic in September and October of 2008.
-The worldwide losses of financial institutions have amounted so far to \$1.3 trillion, as asset-backed securities have lost around eighty percent of their value.
-Since the outbreak of the crisis the systemic risk has fluctuated but mainly it has remained high.
+In the first stage, credit spreads widen as banks become unwilling to lend to each other for fear of contagion from potential losses on the collateral assets of the borrowing banks.
+In the second stage, the losses of the financial institutions unravel, while in the third stage the ramifications to the economy are felt.
+Credit spreads have been widening since the summer of 2007, although coordinated central bank efforts have succeeded at times in suppressing them (see Figures 4a and 4b).
+In spite of central bank action, the credit crisis deepened with credit spreads widening yet again, culminating in a pinnacle and the panic of September and October of 2008.
+The worldwide losses of financial institutions have amounted so far to \$1.3 trillion, as asset-backed securities have lost around 80% of their value.
+Since the outbreak of the crisis, the systemic risk has fluctuated but has mainly remained high.
 It subsided with the bailout of Bear Stearns, but surged again in the autumn of 2008, as Fannie Mae and Freddie Mac that hold or guarantee nearly half of mortgage-backed securities (\$5.4 trillion) came to a bankruptcy point and had to be bailed out by the US Treasury.
 In spite of the bailout of the two giants in the US mortgage market, the credit risk remained high with the bankruptcy of Lehman Bros in mid-September and finally with the near collapse and subsequent bailout of AIG.
-The crisis has brought the demise of the investment-bank model and the remaining institutions (Morgan Stanley and Goldman Sachs) have run for cover behind the façade of commercial banks.
+The crisis has brought the demise of the investment-bank model, and the remaining institutions (Morgan Stanley and Goldman Sachs) have run for cover behind the façade of commercial banks.